rasmus-d/dd2367-project/README.md

 ### src - quantum simulator library

-Cotains all code and modules that make up the core of the simulator.
+Cotains all code and modules that make up the core of the two simulators.
+Files prefixed with ```general_``` relates to the density matrix simulator using Choi matrix representation for the Channels.
+The other files relates to the simulator using sparse vector representation.

 ### app - quantum simulator app/driver